riojosdev/100-days-of-code/log.md

 **Thoughts:** So today I started to build a website.
 This time I'm kind of focusing on building a blog.
 I wanted to do it really fast.
 But making things responsive is my weakness, I just figured out!
 I prepared the content like really fast.
 Made up the structure also.
 But when I tried adding interactiveness, the things are really ugly.
 They are not that perfect.
 Making things responsive is really hard.
 And moreover, I realized making responsive typography is the most hardest.
 So I have to stop this blog building for a while and start doing some typography experiments!

 **Link(s) to work**: None

+### Day 61: Jul 26, 2020

+**Today's Progress**: Continuing building the blog also deployed as beta version

+**Thoughts:** Blog building was kind of fun.
+I released it on vercel (previously zeit).
+I'm trying to focus on the structure so that editing it int the future becomes easy task for me.
+When I deployed it I realized there are a few changes I have to make.
+It is not broken but I need it to be more perfect for the eyes.
+Really spark  a mind.
+Also the real blog part I need to find a way to stylize the article.
+Right now it looks like my high school notebook.

+**Link(s) to work**: [Is Time Well Spent](https://istimewellspent.now.sh)